Lookyloo/lookyloo/README.md

 # Installation of the whole thing

-(assuming you already installed the dependencies ete3 and splash in docker)
+If you have `pew` installed you can enable the use of pyqt4 installed globally this way (instead of installing PyQT4 manually):

 ```bash
 pew toggleglobalsitepackages  # PyQt4 is not easily installable in a virtualenv